ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-wishlist.markdown

 ### New Product Ideas
 - A script that can convert wikipedia pages (or any text) into flashcards based on sentence structure regex matches (probably takes some AI work here)

+### Phones
+- Putting in a different screen unlock password will take the user into a faulty operating system.

 ---

 - Custom TV - a database for all video files.
 Video players randomly iterates through your videos and based on your criteria plays the videos.